Puccini A to Z – The cars

 his wife Elvira, his son Antonio and the driver.
 After dinner, while heading back home, the car went off the road and flipped over.
 Antonio and Elvira, thrown out of the car, suffered minor injuries; the driver fractured his femur while Puccini, pinned under the vehicle suffered a severe fracture on his right leg.

 Saved by a doctor living nearby, it took him months to heal, months during which he finished his next opera Madame Butterfly.
-The opera premiered exactly one year after the accident, on February 25, 1904.
+The opera premiered almost exactly one year after the accident, on February 17, 1904.